ARCLeeds/arcleeds.github.io/blog/_posts/2022-12-07-twelvedayshpc2022-Dec07.md

       <figcaption>
-        Image 1: % of individuals aged 65 years and over by geographic area (MSOA) in the 2022 synthetic population vs. in the real population reported by the 2021 census.
+        Image 1: West Midlands Combined Area: % of individuals aged 65 years and over by geographic area (MSOA) in the 2022 synthetic population vs. in the real population reported by the 2021 census.
+The synthetic population reflects the tendency for people aged 65 and over to live outside city centres.
       </figcaption>

   </div>